Vector35/binaryninja-api/docs/getting-started.md

  - `e` : Edits an instruction (by modifying the original binary -- currently only enabled for x86, and x64)
  - `x` : Focuses the cross-reference pane
  - `;` : Adds a comment
- - `i` : Cycles between disassembly, low-level il, and medium-level il in graph view
+ - `i` : Cycles between disassembly, LLIL, MLIL and HLIL in graph view
  - `t` : Switch to type view
  - `y` : Change type
  - `a` : Change the data type to an ASCII string